easeaico/pulse-go/docs/Methodology/SystemMethodology.md

 ## Combined Effects Validation

 Several scenarios have been developed and validated to ensure proper interaction not only within, but also between the physiologic systems.
 These patients and scenarios were developed as part of the HumanSim: Sedation and Airway project funded by TATRC, contract number W81XWH-11-C-0045.
 The combined effects scenarios were validated qualitatively from available literature and from the opinions of subject matter experts (SME).
 More detail on patient parameters can be found in the @ref PatientMethodology documentation.
-A summary of the validation is shown in Table 6.
+A summary of the validation is shown in @tableref {SystemValidationSummary}.
 Green indicates good agreement with validation data, yellow indicates agreement with a general trend with some minor disagreement, and red indicates a disagreement with the validation data.
 The number indicates the number of output parameters for each category of validation success or failure.

 <center>
-*Table 6.
-Validation scenarios were completed for five patients subjected to a variety of insults and intervention: Cynthia, Gus, Hassan, Joel, and Nathan.
+*@tabledef {SystemValidationSummary} Validation scenarios were completed for five patients subjected to a variety of insults and intervention: Cynthia, Gus, Hassan, Joel, and Nathan.
 The resulting effects of each individual insult and intervention were validated both qualitatively and from subject matter experts.
 Green indicates good agreement with validation data, yellow indicates agreement with a general trend with some minor disagreement, and red indicates a disagreement with the validation data.
 The number indicates the number of output parameters for each category of validation success or failure.*
 </center>

 |	Key	|